vladigleba/vladigleba.github.io/source/_posts/2014-01-17-testing-ruby-on-rails-apps.markdown

 ## Better Code

-Now that phindee is backed up by a solid test suite, my code has drastically improved in quality because I was finally able to refactor it.
+Now that Phindee is backed up by a solid test suite, my code has drastically improved in quality because I was finally able to refactor it.
 It’s simpler, and there is now less of it.

 Furthermore, having to write test cases for individual methods has also forced me to write simpler, decoupled methods.
 You see, it’s hard to write test cases for methods that do more than one thing and happen to be entangled with one another.
 And this is the reason why test cases lead to cleaner, simpler code.
 As a result, tracking down bugs is even easier, which means more saved time.